 Why Do I Need PT For My Torn Menisucs?

-Physical therapy is an important part of any injury recovery process.
+is an important part of any injury recovery process.
 PT can be especially helpful for a torn meniscus because it helps improve range of motion, reduce pain, and strengthen the knee joint.
 Many patients experience benefits like:

 - Reduced pain.